Realizing human rights and ending poverty in Burma

 Women's Political Empowerment

-To educate and empower Palaung women in Burma on gender and human rights and to support Palaung women in crisis situations.
+Purpose: To educate and empower Palaung women in Burma on gender and human rights and create opportunities for Palaung women to develop their leadership abilities through rights trainings, community roundtable discussions and capacity building for women's committees.

 Rays of the Rainbow